Freedom fighter Savarkar no longer 'Veer' as Rajasthan govt make changes in textbooks

 The modifications relate to historical events and personalities, and to decisions taken by the NDA government in its first term.

-Among other changes, the prefix 'veer' was removed from name of freedom fighter, Vinayak Damodar Savarkar, from a chapter on freedom movement.
+Among other changes, the prefix 'veer' was removed from name the of freedom fighter, Vinayak Damodar Savarkar, from a chapter on freedom movement.
 The changes were made in the class 12 History book.

 The new book describes how Savarkar after being tortured by British in a jail, called himself 'son of Portugal' on November 14, 1911 and later sent out three more mercy petitions to the British.